After record UK car sales, Europe to look south for more growth

 Spain's economy has shown signs of a recovery over recent months, though an inconclusive election result in December could jeopardise growth.
 Italy's economy also improved in 2015.

-O'Brien said French carmaker Renault and Germany's Daimler were likely to be among the best performers this year.
+O'Brien said French carmaker Renault (RENA.PA) and Germany's Daimler (DAIGn.DE) were likely to be among the best performers this year.

 "You've still got quite good sales momentum at (Daimler-owned) Mercedes ... and Renault are launching new cars in new segments at the moment," he said, pointing to the new Megane and Scenic models due this year.